 4.2.6 Protective Shoe/Stud (Optional Requirement)

 The protective shoe shall be made up of polymeric fibre or any other material as agreed to between purchaser and supplier and shall be a ring shaped with a length of (50 ± 5) mm.
-It shall be firm and properly fixed with lathi.
+It shall be firm and properly fixed with Lathi.
 It shall also be fire and water resistant.

 4.2.7 Handgrip

 The handgrip shall be made up of polymeric fibre or rubber and shall be of (100 ± 10) mm in length.
 It shall be firm and properly fixed with lathi.
 It shall also be fire and water resistant.
-It shall allow user to comfortably hold the lathi.
+It shall allow user to comfortably hold the Lathi.

 4.2.8 Wrist Band